edledesma/Stringfy/README.md

 The exes are compiled using the PyInstaller package, this can cause some antiviruses to trigger a false positive detection.
 The installer/setup version is recommended.

+- Additional data models for different langauges can be downloaded [here](https://github.com/tesseract-ocr/tessdata).
+Download them and place them inside the tessdata folder located in the same directory that the tesseract.exe (The default location is C:\Program Files\Tesseract-OCR)

 ## __Download__

 - [Installer - Recommended](https://github.com/edledesma/Stringfy/releases/tag/Stringy)